 CAR ACCIDENT CAUSED BY TEENAGE DRIVER – INJURY LAWYERS MN

-Our auto accident attorneys have handled many cases where a teen driver caused the crash by being distracted, or just because of being an inexperienced driver.
-There were over 6000 crashes involving a teenage driver in one month alone – that’s over 16 crashes a day!
-Sadly, car crashes are the second leading cause of death for teens in the state of Minnesota.
+Our auto accident attorneys have handled many cases where a teen driver caused the crash by being distracted.
+Of course, sometimes its just because of being an inexperienced driver.
+There have been over 6000 crashes involving a teenage driver in one month – that’s over 16 crashes a day!
+Sadly, car crashes are the second leading cause of death for teens in Minnesota.

-Starting 2015, the laws in Minnesota were strengthened to require more practice for teen drivers before they get their license.
-And over the last several years, a number of laws have been passed in MN to reduce car accidents caused by teenage drivers.
-Statistics are not available yet, but hopefully we will see a reduction in the number of auto accidents caused by a teen driver in MN
+However, starting 2015, the laws in Minnesota were strengthened to require more practice for teen drivers before getting their license.
+And over the last several years, other laws have been passed to reduce car accidents caused by teenage drivers.
+Statistics are not available yet, but hopefully we will see fewer auto accidents caused by a teen driver in MN

 Here is the law that was recently passed regarding teenage drivers.

 (a) The department may issue a provisional license, which must be distinctive in appearance from a driver’s license, to an applicant who:

 (1) has reached the age of 16 years;